Sergey Kashintsev

-Sergey Alexandrovich Kashintsev (Russian: Сергей Александрович Кашинцев; August 9, 1940 – January 17, 1992) was a Soviet serial killer.
+Sergey Alexandrovich Kashintsev (Russian: Сергей Александрович Кашинцев; 9 August 1940 – 17 January 1992) was a Soviet serial killer.
 Originally convicted of a single murder in 1975, he was later released and committed at least seven additional killings across the country.
 Following his arrest, he confessed to a total of 59 murders and 3 attempted murders he had supposedly done from 1985 to 1987, most of which remain unverified.

 He was sentenced to death for his confirmed crimes in 1990, and subsequently executed two years later.

 Early life

-Sergey Alexandrovich Kashintsev was born on August 9, 1940, in the village of Podyuga, Arkhangelsk Oblast, RSFSR.
+Sergey Alexandrovich Kashintsev was born on 9 August 1940, in the village of Podyuga, Arkhangelsk Oblast, RSFSR.
 He was born with a defect which caused his right leg to be shorter than the left one, due to which he had to walk with a cane and was constantly mocked by his peers.
-He began displaying aggressive behavior early on in life and started committing small crimes, with his outbursts growing so bad that even his own mother was afraid of him.
+He began displaying aggressive behaviour early on in life and started committing small crimes, with his outbursts growing so bad that even his own mother was afraid of him.
 Kashintsev refused to study or work and frequently ran away from home, and in 1955, he molested a young girl by luring her into a bathhouse and convincing her to undress for him.